jaredwray/writr/README.md

 ## CLI

 * -h, --help: Output usage information
-* -p, --path: Path of where the blog, config, and template are located
+* -p, --path: Path of where the blog, and config are located
 * -o, --output: Path of where to output the generated blog
 * -r, --render: What do you want rendered such as html or json (example --render html,json)
-* -t, --template: The template you want to use in the /templates directory
 * -c, --config: Configuration file location if different than 'path'

 ## Templates

-There are three templates that are part of every instance of Writr:
+There are three templates that are part of every instance of Writr.
+By default it goes in the `/blog/templates` directory.
+Here are the files and are in `Handlebars` format:
-* index: This is the main template that lists all of the latest blogs or what you want to add.
+* index.hjs: This is the main template that lists all of the latest blogs or what you want to add.
-* post: The post itself and usually supporting items around that such as what is next to look at and tags.
+* post.hjs: The post itself and usually supporting items around that such as what is next to look at and tags.
-* tags: Showing articles by tag filtering.
+* tag.hjs: Showing articles by tag filtering.

 ## Markdown
 To learn more about Markdown go here: https://markdownguide.org